liferay-labs-br/backend-onboarding/src/pages/team/routine/index.md

 The team meetings have the objective to verify the status of the work, but also to check if there is any need or trouble.
 For a meeting to be productive, it is necessary to list the different motives to be discussed and to mark different sessions to discuss each topic separately.
 In this way, the meeting does not become exhaustive or confusing.

-There are differents types of meetings:
+There are different types of meetings:
 - **Backlog Refinement:** An event to refine and update the backlog with initial effort for each ticket and an opportunity to alignment and re-evaluate tickets and priorities.
 This meeting will occur every two weeks, in the week before the Planning meeting.
 It must involve the product manager, technical leader, product designer.
     - every two weeks, in the week before planning meeting.
 - **Planning:** Understand the stories with the proper acceptance criteria.
 The Product Manager will present all the stories for the new cycle and the team will assess each story, commit/accepted it to the sprint and breakdown it into small subtasks.